United States • UNESCO World Heritage Site

 UNESCO World Heritage Designation (1979)

-UNESCO World Heritage inscription in 1979 recognised the canyon's outstanding universal value for geological processes, superlative natural phenomena, and biological diversity across extraordinary elevation gradients.
-International recognition strengthened protection against external threats including proposed dams and development projects whilst enhancing global awareness.
+UNESCO World Heritage inscription in 1979 recognized the canyon's outstanding universal value for geological processes, superlative natural phenomena, and biological diversity across extraordinary elevation gradients.
+International recognition strengthened protection against external threats including proposed dams and development projects while enhancing global awareness.

 Modern Conservation Challenges (1979-present)